othondev/node-test-coverage/README.md

 # node-test-coverage
-Any orientation to create node project with test coverange.
+Any orientation to create node project with test coverange..